House of Commons Data Protection information

-If you would like access to personal data held by a MP, please contact that Member directly.
+If you would like access to personal data held by a Member of Parliament (MP), please contact that Member directly.
 For the purposes of data protection legislation, Members of the House of Commons are controllers in their own right for the personal data they process.

 Although part of Parliament, the House of Lords is also a separate controller for the purposes of data protection.
 You can find more information about data protection in the House of Lords on their parliamentary pages.

 Data protection legislation provides individuals with certain rights over the processing of their personal data.
 Your rights over your personal data will depend on our reasons for the collection and use of your information.
 Your rights are as follows: